-Our future capital requirements will be substantial and will depend on many factors, including:
+Although difficult to accurately predict, the amount of our future capital requirements will be substantial and will depend on many factors, including:

-- our ability to obtain alliance, database subscription, collaboration and technology license agreements; - the amount and timing of payments under such agreements; - the level and timing of our research and development expenditures; - market acceptance of products that we successfully develop and commercially launch; and - the resources we devote to developing and supporting such products.
+- our ability to obtain alliance, database subscription, collaboration and technology license agreements; - the amount and timing of payments under such agreements; - the level and timing of our research and development expenditures;

+- market acceptance of products that we successfully develop and commercially launch; and - the resources we devote to developing and supporting such products.

 Our capital requirements will increase substantially to the extent we advance potential therapeutics into preclinical and clinical development.
 Our capital requirements will also be affected by any expenditures we make in connection with license agreements and acquisitions of and investments in complementary products and technologies.

-We anticipate that our existing capital resources and the revenues we expect to derive from drug discovery alliances, subscriptions to our databases, collaborations for the development and, in some cases, analysis of the physiological effects of genes altered in knockout mice and technology licenses will enable us to fund our currently planned operations for approximately the next two years.
-However, we may generate less revenues than we expect, and changes may occur that would consume available capital resources more rapidly than we expect.
+For all of these reasons, our future capital requirements cannot easily be quantified.

 If our capital resources are insufficient to meet future capital requirements, we will have to raise additional funds to continue the development of our technologies and complete the commercialization of products, if any, resulting from our technologies.
 We cannot be certain that additional financing, whether debt or equity, will be available in amounts or on terms acceptable to us, if at all.
 We may be unable to raise sufficient additional capital; if so, we will have to curtail or cease operations.